paisaltanjung11/lifeisprecious/README.md

 You can optionally export your journals as `.txt` files — this is done **entirely in your browser**, and nothing is sent anywhere.

 > You are in full control — always.

 ---

+## Changelog

+For detailed information about updates, new features, and bug fixes, please see [CHANGELOG.md](CHANGELOG.md).

+---